 CDM is also subject to corporate tax in South Africa at the rate of 28% in terms of section 5 and other provisions of the Income Tax Act 58 of 1962.

 There are no fiscal stabilisation provisions in place in relation to Cullinan Diamond Mine.

-In September 2017, Petra completed the construction and commissioning of a modern, fit-for-purpose processing plant at Cullinan, with a throughput capacity of 6 Mtpa, for a capital cost of ca. R1,650 million (US$142.8 million).
+In September 2017, Petra completed the construction and commissioning of a modern, fit-for-purpose processing plant at Cullinan, with a throughput capacity of 6 Mtpa.

-This will replace the current plant at Cullinan was originally commissioned in 1947 and has undergone various refurbishments over the years since its initial construction.
-Due to its age and operational complexity, it is expensive to maintain, requiring significant stay-in-business capex, and costly to operate, particularly given the large size of its footprint.
-It is also based on old crushing technology, which is known to impact large stone recoveries as while diamond is the hardest substance known to man, it cannot take impact and therefore very large stones can be shattered using conventional processing techniques.
+This has replaced the previous plant at Cullinan, which was originally commissioned in 1947 and which had undergone numerous refurbishments over the years.
+Due to its age and operational complexity, it had become expensive to maintain, requiring significant stay-in-business capex, and costly to operate, particularly given the large size of its 26 ha footprint.
+The plant was also based on old crushing technology, which is known to impact large stone recoveries as while diamond is the hardest substance known to man, it cannot take impact and therefore very large stones can be shattered using conventional processing techniques.
 At the same time, the energy efficiency of the old plant was not aligned with the Company’s vision.

 To arrange a tour of the famous Cullinan mine and learn more about its rich history and heritage, use this link.